AllTrialsUSA/FSCI2017/Transparency-advocacy-toolkit.md

 * You need a platform to get attention.
 Join well known bodies or organizations.
 Get gradually introduced to the world through these organizations.
 You are able to do more with a platform.
 * You never know who you are going to meet!
 Some of the best contacts are met unexpectedly.
 * You have to ask people to do things.
 Having supporters alone does not do anything.
 Having people do things is important.
+* Enlist top level support – when advocating, show these changes are sponsored by the Vice-Chancellor, PVCs, deans and research directors and senior researchers.

 # Advocacy Tactics